moliver28/research-handbook/content/handbook/support/workflows/working-on-tickets.md

    - Aim to adhere to the support ticket SLAs:
       - Urgent FRT 4h, NRT 4h
       - High FRT 4h, NRT 4h
-      - Normal FRT84h, NRT 24h
+      - Normal FRT 24h, NRT 24h
       - Low FRT 8h, NRT 24h
    - During periods of reduced operational capacity, such as holidays or company events, the Support team will prioritize handling all incoming tickets